samyemad/asynchronous-service-communication/docs/FirstApproach.md

 - **Invalid Input:** Responds with a 400 Bad Request if the input is invalid.
 - **Authorization Service Timeout:** Defaults to `status: unknown` if the authorization service times out.
-- **Callback Failure:** The retry mechanism ensures that the callback is retried until successful.
 - **Command Processing Failure:** If a command cannot be processed, it is logged for investigation, and the system continues processing the next commands.

 ## Conclusion